omarwit/cumulus-cl-interfaces-puppet/README.md

 ### cumulus_bond

 This resource type configures a network bond using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
-The configuration for the interface is written to a file in the interface configuration files directory.
+The configuration for the interface is written to a file in the interface configuration file directory.

 ### cumulus_bridge

 This resource type configures a bridge using [ifupdown2](http://docs.cumulusnetworks.com/display/CL25/Network+Interface+Management+Using+ifupdown2).
-The configuration for the interface will be written to a file in the interface configuration files' directory.
+The configuration for the interface is written to a file in the interface configuration file directory.

 ## Setup